absolunet/docs-node-ioc/src/docs/04_basics/02_commands/en.md

 ### Handle command

-By default, the only method that must be implement to properly handle the command request is `handle`.
+By default, the only method that must be implemented to properly handle the command request is `handle`.
 However, the command lifecycle offers two other methods to act before and after, called `preprocess` and `postprocess`.